zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-understand-data.md

 ## **STEP 2:** Download Sample Data

-Here are two prepared sample datasets to help you to easily understand how the training and testing data looks like.
-You can download them for next step.
+Here are two prepared sample datasets to help you to easily understand how the training and testing data looks like, Download the two files to your local machine.

 * [processed training csv data](../files/demo-training-data.csv)
     - 11 signals with timestamp column, with 7299 observations